 3 REASONS TO BE PROUD OF ACCOUNTABILITY

-Over the years, I have had many talks with various men who have hesitated to install accountability software on their phones or join accountability groups because, ironically, they fear that others will think they have something to hide.
+I ask that because over the years, I have had many talks with various men who have hesitated to install accountability software on their phones or join accountability groups because, ironically, they fear that others will think they have something to hide.

-The thought process goes something likes this.
+The thought process goes something like this.

 If people think I need to be held accountable then they will assume I have problems too.